vardaansworld-star/LUMIGLYPH/README.md

 ##  Why I Built This

 I just wanted a quick, lightweight way to turn images into ASCII art without installing heavy software or navigating ad-bloated websites with slow upload times

 **CharSketch** runs 100% locally in your browser using standard HTML, CSS, and vanilla JavaScript.
-There are no frameworks,no external dependencies, and no backend servers—your photos never leave your computer
+There are no frameworks,no external dependencies, and no backend servers—your photos never leave your computer but u could also use and extension like liver server it is able to run everywheree

 ---